| > iacl.org > Andor

 He felt the Empire did not care, petty theft, walk right in and take what you want and they are more prone to cover it up.
 Killing men, mixed in with a major heist - he should have differentiated.
 And he had been in the system.
 He should have known they could tie his name to his image and not risk getting picked up by some storm trooper, which is what happened but they dealt with it in a manner to introduce the prison sequences.

 Luthen likewise seems to be inconsistently handled.
 After organizing the heist the next more would have been for him to go wherever the money was taken (presumably Yavin) and run his show from there.
 He did not need Mon Mothma or her money anymore.
 He certainly felt the desire to deliver yet another bloody nose to the Empire and could easily have sweetened the pot in the scene with Saw Guererra with some cash on top of the spare parts he was offering in return for air support for some rebel Saw did not want to deal with.
-To continue to hang out on Corescant playing the part of the antiquities dealer, at risk when he could have been safer elsewhere and more easily communicate with the various operatives in the network he had made reference to.
+To continue to hang out on Coruscant playing the part of the antiquities dealer, at risk when he could have been safer elsewhere and more easily communicate with the various operatives in the network he had made reference to.

 |